-Milvus runs on the client-server model.
+Milvus runs on a client-server model.
 At a high-level, it operates as follows:

 - Meta Store stores and manages metadata in SQLite for testing or MySQL for production.

 - On the client side, Milvus provides SDKs in Python, Java, Go, and C++, as well as RESTful APIs.

 Milvus has been used in hundreds of organizations and institutions worldwide including the following scenarios:

 - Recommender systems, chatbots, and other text search fields.